Which of the following is an example of a genotype (the allele co... | Study Prep in Pearson+

 Multiple Choice

-Which of the following is an example of a genotype (the allele combination an individual carries for a gene)?
+Which of the following is an example of a genotype (the allele combination for a gene) rather than a phenotype?

 A